A61-QA-Team-I/WEAre-Social-Network-Project/Test Cases demo.md

 - **Positive test**: Verify if authorized users can view other users’ public information (name, profile picture).
 - **Positive test**: Verify if they can browse the public posts of a selected user in chronological order.
 - **Negative test**: Verify if the personalized news feed is correctly generated, based on either chronological order or interactions (likes, comments).
+- **P/N**: Verify that the system only loads the latest N comments initially and does not slow down.
+- **P/N**: Expand the comments in batches, ensuring the system maintains performance while loading older comments incrementally.

 ## 6. Search Function